jmankoff/interaction/index.md

 Technology](https://www.smunson.com/teaching/hcde310/a13/) This course is a project based course that teaches how to prototype applications on the web using Python that solve human problems or enable new activities.
-Includes information about APIs how people interact.
-It differs from CSE 372 in its choice of platform.
+Includes information about APIs and how people interact with them.
+It differs from CSE 340 in its choice of platform.
 Additionally, it doesn’t cover the theory of UI programming, nor issues such as accessibility, undo, and so on.
 - [INFO 343: Client side web